Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 \begin{cor} If $R\to A\to B$ are homomorphisms of adic noetherian rings with $R\to A$ and $R\to B$ universally noetherian, the sequence

 is exact.
 If $A\to B$ is surjective with kernel $K$, the sequence

-is exact. \end{cor} \begin{demo} The hypotheses imply that $A\to B$ is universally noetherian, so that $\cdiff_{A/R}$ is a finitely generated $A$-module and $\cdiff_{B/R}$ and $\cdiff_{B/A}$ are finitely generated $B$-modules; thus in \ref{eq:std-exact-sequence-completed-1} we may replace the completed tensor product by an ordinary one.
-Since $B$ is noetherian, any submodule of the finitely generated modules $\cdiff_{B/R}$ and $\cdiff_{B/A}$ is closed, and exactness follows from the ``near exactness'' of the sequence \ref{eq:std-exact-sequence-completed-1}.
+is exact. \end{cor} \begin{demo} By proposition \ref{prop:properties-of-loc-noeth2}, the hypotheses imply that $A\to B$ is universally noetherian.
+Therefore $\cdiff_{A/R}$ is a finitely generated $A$-module and $\cdiff_{B/R}$ and $\cdiff_{B/A}$ are finitely generated $B$-modules.
+Thus inA \ref{eq:std-exact-sequence-completed-1} we may replace the completed tensor product by an ordinary one. ince $B$ is noetherian, any submodule of the finitely generated modules $\cdiff_{B/R}$ and $\cdiff_{B/A}$ is closed, and exactness follows from the ``near exactness'' of the sequence \ref{eq:std-exact-sequence-completed-1}.
 The argument in the case of the second sequence is the same. \end{demo}

 Let $J$ be an ideal of definition $J\subset A$ and set $A_n=A/J^{n+1}$.
 For $n'\ge n$ there is a natural $A$-module homomorphism $\diff_{A_{n'}/R}\to\diff_{A_n/R}$, and the discussion of \cite[$O_{IV}$ 20.7.14]{EGA} shows that their inverse limit is the separated completion of $\diff_{A/R}$, whence a canonical isomorphism